splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/2-data/5-reference/51-terminal-functions.md

 string trim(string value);
 ```

-As you can probably guess, `to_lowercase` return an all-lowercase version of the input string, while `to_uppercase` returns an all-uppercase version, and `trim` returns a string with the spaces from the start and end.
+As you can probably guess, `to_lowercase` return an all-lowercase version of a string, while `to_uppercase` returns an all-uppercase version.
+The `trim` function returns a string with any spaces at the start and end removed.

 ### Input Conversions

 `read_line` will always return the user input as a string.
-So if they type 78, then the value returned is the string `"78"` - character `'7'` then character `'8'`.
+So if they type 78, then the value returned is the string `"78"`: the character `'7'` followed by the character `'8'`.
 If you want this as a number you need to convert it using either `to_integer` or `to_double`.
 This means that when you want to read in a number, you will have input code that looks like this:

 ```c++
 #include "splashkit.h"